 Before divulging Flutter, We should know why organizations are often running behind hybrid applications development, and if you start cracking the reason then it should be either one of the reasons,

 - First, They want to limit the development cost

 - Secondly, they don’t want to upgrade/maintain two different codebases.

 Only the developers know how hard it is to set the hybrid app straight with the desired result.
 There are some creepy issues that will constantly arouse while developing Hybrid apps regardless of the frameworks we use,

-To list the few,
+To list the few about flutter,

 • Platform Differences